navid-m/seal/docs.md

 ## Tips for Code Golf

 1. Use `¬` instead of `++` (saves 1 byte)
+2. Use `|` instead of `==` (saves 1 byte)
-2. Use `:` for printing without newlines
+3. Use `:` for printing without newlines
-3. Omit semicolons where newlines work
+4. Omit semicolons where newlines work
-4. Use `@(condition)` for truthiness checks
+5. Use `@(condition)` for truthiness checks
-5. Comparison operators return 1/0, use them directly
+6. Comparison operators return 1/0, use them directly
-6. Variables default to 0, no need to initialize
+7. Variables default to 0, no need to initialize

 ### Byte-Saving Examples